 Post pandemic: there will be new opportunities

 One of the key strategies employed to expand your business is to be aware of just how important it is to use localisation services and professional translation for business when marketing and selling your products outside of your own national boundaries.
 Even if your business is based in a country where the native language is English, any attempt to expand your business internationally into other English-speaking counties must at least take notice of the often subtle and sometimes not so subtle differences between the languages: British English, American English, Australian and New Zealand English are all variants of the same language.
-This is where localisation, i.e. adaptation of the language to what is understood locally is so important in any expansion strategy.
+This is where localisation, i.e. adaptation of the language to local colloquialism is so important in any expansion strategy.

 IT is largely unaffected by the pandemic

 One of the reasons why translation is so important is that most people around the world are happier browsing websites and online information about new products in their own language.
 This is the case even if the people who are doing the browsing are multilingual.
 For example, they may be able to understand English, but if it isn’t their native language, they will turn to web pages in their own language.
 That’s where translators come in.
-And it’s not just literal translation that counts, it’s what’s called localisation, or transcreation.
+And it’s not just literal translation that counts, it’s localisation or transcreation.

 So, what is localisation and why is it important to help expand your business?